 One misconception about counter-steering is you continue turning against the turn all the time.
 No, no, no. Your initial opposite turn initiates the roll into the turn.
 Then you absolutely must turn into the turn.
 Or at least you’d better if you don’t want to crash.

-Below left to right: Rider rides straight, momentum (A) is straight ahead, and gravity (B) is straight down.
-At start of turn, right front end rotation puts a centripetal force (C) on contact patch to the right.
-Combined with momentum this creates a centrifugal effect (D) to the left, which combined with gravity rolls the bike left.
+Below left to right: Rider rides straight, momentum (A) is straight ahead.
+At start of turn, right front end rotation puts a centripetal force (B) on contact patch to the right.
+Combined with momentum this creates a centrifugal effect (C) to the left, which combined with gravity rolls the bike left.
 After rolling left, front end then rotates left and bike starts going left.
-This reverses the centrifugal effect to the right which is countered by gravity as bike is already rolled left so you maintain angle through the turn.
+This reverses the centripetal force (B) to the left and the resulting centrifugal effect (C) to the right, which is countered by gravity (not shown, but you know) as bike is already rolled left thus maintaining tilt through the turn.
+In other words, you don’t fall inward.

 If you follow the track of the front wheel, it goes quickly right then left.
 You might call it double-turning instead, though most everyone else will still call it counter-steering even though I think double-turning is more accurate.